 AP and Honors Students (entering grades 9-12)

 While selecting works, remember that there are several from which to choose; please select a book according to your level of interest, readiness, and maturity.
-Consider that some of the content of these works may not reflect your family’s values and mores, and determine your reading selection accordingly.
-Do some research before selecting your text; one way to begin is to read the summary of each book by selecting the titles below.
+Consider that some of the content of these works may not reflect your family’s values and morals, and determine your reading selection accordingly.
+Do some research before selecting your text; one way to begin is to read the summary of each book by selecting the image of the cover on the CHS Website.

 Have a restful and book-filled summer!